 For more information about Encycle’s Swarm Logic technology, please visit encycle.com, or call 1-855-875-4031.

 Encycle is a data-driven technology company that is transforming energy management for multi-site commercial and industrial companies.
-The company leverages the power of artificial intelligence in its patented cloud-based technology to lower its clients’ electric costs, maximize energy efficiency, and reduce environmental impact.
-Companies using Swarm Logic® routinely reduce HVAC electric costs and consumption by 10%-30% with little or no capital investment.
+The company leverages the power of artificial intelligence in its patented cloud-based technology to lower its clients’ energy costs, maximize energy efficiency, and reduce environmental impact.
+Companies using Swarm Logic® routinely reduce HVAC energy costs and consumption by 10%-30% with little or no capital investment.
 For more information about Encycle, visit www.encycle.com or follow the company on LinkedIn.